alexakimenko/alexakimenko.github.io/_posts/_2016-07-16-time-series-forecasting.markdown

 shinyServer(function(input, output) {
 })
 ```
 Hovewer before developing `server.R` you need to understand a concept of `reactivity`.
 You can think of it as of Excel table, where if you change value in one sell other linked cell will be changed automatically.
-And unfortunatelly you need to explicitely tell Shiny to reactivate functions.
-You can do iy with `reactive` function or `render` function.
+And unfortunatelly you need to explicitely tell Shiny to if you want your functions to be reactive.
+You can do it with `reactive` or `render` functions.
 Here is the example:

 ```R
 output$contents <- renderTable({